-dren of school age (that is, five through fifteen), of whom a third had attended classes the previous winter.
-Black parents may well have sponsored a private grammar school, inasmuch as twenty-two-year-old Sarah Davidblacksmith, three cooks, four barbers, two teamsters, a painter, and a laborer.
+teen children of school age (that is, five through fifteen), of whom a third had attended classes the previous winter.
+Black parents may well have sponsored a private grammar school, inasmuch as twenty-two-year-old Sarah Davidson, a Kentucky-born black, identified herself as a teacher.
+Muscatine's black adult males constituted a work force not dissimilar to Dubuque's.
+It included a blacksmith, three cooks, four barbers, two teamsters, a painter, and a laborer.
 A relatively higher proportion (eight of twenty) reported no occupations, however, something usually taken to imply unemployment.
-Any plausible comparison of property holdings among the blacks of the two towns seems precluded by T. C. Motts's relatively enormous realty valuation.
-Indeed, any very specific economic or demographic comparisons between Muscatine and Dubuque blacks-or between either group and its associated white community-would be In 1850 the black community included eighteen chilnaive; the numbers involved are simply too small for sophisticated use.
-But it can probably be said that in terms of general socioeconomic configuration the blacks of Dubuque and Muscatine did not differ appreciably from urban Afro-Americans elsewhere in the antebellum son, a Kentucky-born black, identified herself as a North. teacher.
-Muscatine's black adult males constituted a In the winter before local blacks organized their work force not dissimilar to Dubuque's.
-It included a church, a Muscatine version of the Ralph case served to emphasize the relatively benign racial ambiance of the town.
-Dr. Samuel H. Merry was a St. Louis physician who in 1833 had helped his good friend and colleague, Dr. John Emerson, obtain an army appointment.
-Fifteen years later, at sixty years of age, Merry followed Emerson's example and moved to Iowa, locating in rural Muscatine County.
+Any plausible comparison of property holdings among the blacks of the two towns seems precluded by T.C.
+Motts' relatively enormous realty valuation.
+Indeed, any very specific economic or demographic comparisons between Muscatine and Dubuque blacks-or between either group and its associated white community-would be naive; the numbers involved are simply too small for sophisticated use.
+But it can probably be said that in terms of general socioeconomic configuration the blacks of Dubuque and Muscatine did not differ aptheir church, a Muscatine version of the Ralph case served to emphasize the relatively benign racial ambiance of the town.
+Dr. Samuel H. Merry was a St. Louis physician who in 1833 had helped his good friend and colleague, Dr.

+preciably from urban Afro-Americans elsewhere in the antebellum North.John Emerson, obtain an army appointment.
+Fifteen years later, at sixty years of age, Merry followed Emerson's example and moved to

+Iowa, locating in rural Muscatine County.
 Perhaps thinking to avoid the kind of trouble the late Dr. Emerson's heirs were now having with the Dred Scott litigation, Merry left his own young slave, Jim White, behind in St. Louis, entrusting Jim to his daughter, Mrs. Thomas Hughes.
 Mrs. Hughes hired Jim out as a worker on a steamboat.
-But soon word came to Dr. Merry that Jim had suffered a severe head . injury in a brawl with the boat's steward.
+But soon word came to Dr. Merry that Jim had suffered a severe head injury in a brawl with the boat's steward.
 Under the circumstances, it seemed best that Mrs. Hughes send him north to Dr. Merry for a medically supervised convalescence in the fresh country air.